Anton Webern: 1908–1914: Atonality and aphorisms

 Two enduring topics emerged in Webern's work: familial (especially maternal) loss and memory, often involving some religious experience; and abstracted landscapes idealized as spiritual, even pantheistic, Heimat (e.g., the Preglhof, the Eastern Alps).
-Webern explored these ideas explicitly in his Symbolist stage play Tot: Sechs Bilder für die Bühne (Dead: Six Scenes for the Stage, Oct.
-1913).
+Webern explored these ideas explicitly in his Symbolist stage play Tot: Sechs Bilder für die Bühne (Dead: Six Scenes for the Stage, October 1913).
 The play comprises six tableaux vivants (Note: Maurice Maeterlinck's notion of static drama influenced Webern.) set in the Alps, over the course of which a mother and father reflect on and come to terms with the loss of their son.
 (Note: Webern was likely inspired by the sudden death of his nephew, Theo Clementschitsch, who died on holiday in Italy.
 Webern had to negotiate the return of his body to Austria.)
 The script specifies exact lighting, sounds, delivery, and gestures to match mood, time, and place, with birds, bells, and flowers as important elements of a still, holy world.
 Webern drew so heavily from Swedenborg's theological doctrine of correspondences, quoting from Vera Christiana Religio at length, that Schoenberg considered the play unoriginal.

-It is known that Webern sublimated these concerns into his music, particularly in the case of his Op.
-6. Confiding in Berg and Schoenberg, Webern told the latter some about the programmatic narrative for that music in Jan.
-1913, as Schoenberg prepared to premiere it at what would become the Skandalkonzert that March:
+Webern sublimated these concerns into his music.
+Writing to Berg and Schoenberg, he outlined the program of Op.
+6 in January 1913 as Schoenberg planned to lead its March premiere at the Skandalkonzert: